Perpendicular and Parallel Phase Separation in Two Species Driven Diffusive Lattice Gases: Phase Transition in TKLS model

 \subsection{Transition between parallel and perpendicular states}

 The transition between perpendicular and parallel states in the TKLS model is quite different from the transition in the ELD case.
 Results are shown in Fig.~\ref{fig:FORealOPTKLSMain}: the transition is studied by reducing $T$ at fixed field $E$.
+Fig.~\ref{fig:FORealOPTKLSMain}(a,b) shows that the order parameters experience a discontinuous jump at the transition.
+The insets show that almost identical results are obtained, independent of the initial condition, showing that the simulations are long enough to eliminate hysteresis.
 We obtained the histograms by running the simulations up to $\tau=12\times 10^{10}$ and discard the first $4\times 10^7$.
 This ensures the system switches multiple times between two states and the area under two peaks converges.

 From the behaviour of the order parameters and their probability distribution, we can conclude that the parallel-perpendicular transition in the TKLS model is discontinuous, similar to Fig.~\ref{fig:FORealOPSHZMain}.
 We used the order parameters $\Psi(\bm{k}_\parallel)$ and $\Psi(\bm{k}_\perp)$ to study this transition.
 In the parallel state, the separation between two types of particles is clearly observed, and $\Psi(\bm{k}_\parallel)$ reflects the charge fluctuation.
 On the other hand, with low density ($\rho<0.5$), two lanes formed by particles are typically separated by large stripes with low density (Fig.~\ref{fig:ConfigurationTKLS}), and hence $\Phi(\bm{k}_\parallel)$ does not capture the transition.
 For the perpendicular state, both $\Psi(\bm{k}_\perp)$ and $\Phi(\bm{k}_\perp)$ show similar behaviour, we only show data for $\Psi(\bm{k}_\perp)$.